 This post may contain affiliate links from which I will earn a commission.

-- 1 cup butter (use coconut oil for a vegan option)
+- Use coconut oil instead of butter for a vegan option.

 - Preheat the oven to 350 degrees.